mete20/ToDoApp/README.md

 # Kanban Board App

-This is a simple Kanban board application built with Flask and JavaScript.
+This is a simple Kanban board application built with Flask.

 ## Description